Data analysis is at the core of any solid business strategy—however, it can get pretty complex.

 Qualitative data, also called categorical data, is used to categorize something in a descriptive, expressive way, rather than through numerical values.
 Simply put, it’s information about an object or subject that you can see or feel.

 Generally, qualitative analysis is used by market researchers and statisticians to understand behaviors.
-For business, it’s commonly used by data analysts to understand and interpret customer and user behavior
+For business, it’s commonly used by data analysts to understand and interpret user behavior.

 You can turn to qualitative data to answer the "why" or "how" behind an action.
 It’s often used to investigate open-ended studies, allowing participants (or customers) to show their true feelings and actions without guidance.